Skill-Based Reinforcement Learning with Intrinsic Reward Matching: Experiments

 \textbf{Baselines} We benchmark many conventional finetuning approaches after a single skill pretraining phase of Contrastive Intrinsic Control (CIC) \citep {cic}.
 The \textit{Grid Search (GS)} baseline coarsely sweeps each of 10 skills evenly from the all 0's skill vector to the all 1's skill vector and finetunes the skill which achieves the best evaluation reward over an episode. \textit{Env Rollout} randomly samples 10 skills to evaluate with a rollout and \textit{Env Rollout CEM} uses the episode reward as the metric by which to select elites. \textit{Random Skill} selects a skill at random. {\textit{Relabel} relabels saved skill rollouts obtained during pretraining with the task reward function, and selects the skill that achieved the highest reward.} All baselines use the TD3 \citep {td3} RL algorithm.

-\textbf{Evaluation} We follow an identical evaluation to the 2M pre-training setup in URLB.
-First, we pretrain each RL agent with the intrinsic rewards for 2M steps.
-Then, we finetune each agent to the downstream task with extrinsic rewards for 100k steps.
+\textbf{Evaluation} First, we pretrain each RL agent with the intrinsic rewards for 2M steps.
+Then, we finetune each agent to the downstream task with extrinsic rewards roughly until convergence for each task.
 Since our primary contribution involves skill selection, we especially focus on zero-shot episode rewards: rewards achieved by a selected skill policy but without any RL updates on the task reward.
-We report results averaged over 5 seeds with standard error bars.
+We report results averaged over 3 seeds with standard error bars.